 - Engage in regular activities including physical training (PT), briefs, and military exercises

-- Offer interactive sessions such as building resilience, ethical dilemmas, character development, life skilling, and handling change in the work environment
+- Offer interactive sessions such as building resilience, ethical dilemmas, character development, life skills, and handling change in the work environment

 - Confidentially advocating for members in matters relating to workplace challenges